Arkadipta-Kundu/eatthatfrog/README.md

 # Eat that Frog 🐸 v1.2.0

-Welcome to the Task Completion Calculator v1.2.0!
+Welcome to the Eat that Frog 🐸 v1.2.0!
 This web application helps you track and calculate your task completion progress based on different categories of tasks.

 ## Features